 - If all this is not enough your doctor can offer you medication to reduce your production of stomach acid.
-These medicines are safe in pregnancy and are highly effective in reducing symptoms.
+These medicines are believed to be safe in pregnancy and are highly effective in reducing symptoms.

 Constipation is very common in pregnancy.
-It means passing hard poo (faeces, stools, or motions), sometimes painfully.
+It means passing hard stools (faeces), sometimes painfully.
 It can also involve going to the toilet to open the bowels less often than usual.
-Constipation can cause a great deal of tummy (abdominal) discomfort, cramping and wind (flatulence) in addition to pain when passing stools.
+Constipation can cause a great deal of tummy (abdominal) discomfort, cramping and wind (flatulence).
+It may also cause pain when passing stools.

-Stools are hard because they are drier, and constipation can be caused by not drinking enough - but it's not that simple.
+Stools are hard because they are drier and constipation can be caused by not drinking enough.
 By the time you pass a stool it has come all the way through the bowel.
-The speed at which it does this (called the 'transit time') varies, but whilst the stools are in the bowel, they tend to start to dry out because your body takes water from them.
-The longer the stools spend in your bowel, the more water your body will take back, and the harder and drier they become.
+The speed at which it does this (called the 'transit time') varies.
+Whilst the stools are in the bowel, they tend to start to dry out because your body takes water from them.
+The longer the stools spend in your bowel, the more water your body will take back and the harder and drier they become.

-The stools moves through the bowel more slowly if there is a lack of fibre in the diet to bulk it up.
+The stools move through the bowel more slowly if there is a lack of fibre in the diet to bulk it up.
 In pregnancy, the bowels tend to be more relaxed and to work more slowly anyway.
 This is partly due to pregnancy hormones and partly due to the growing womb (uterus) putting pressure on the bowels.
-Some medicines, including painkillers, can also cause constipation.
-However, it's unlikely you will be taking these in pregnancy.

 Bowels work more quickly and effectively when you are well exercised, as the tummy muscles help stimulate the bowel.
 In pregnancy the tummy muscles are rather stretched and do this job less well.